olbrichattila/goscriptinglanguage/README.md

-# Golang scripting language
+# Golang Scripting Language

-## This project is under development, how to create your own language in golang.
+## This project is under development – How to create your own language in Go

-This is not intented to be a full featured language (or who knows), only an example how a language interpreter works.
+This is not intended to be a fully featured language (though who knows what the future holds), but rather an example of how a language interpreter works.

-Current status:
+### Current Status:

-Lexer implemented to tokenize the code interpreter can evaluate experssions:
+- Lexer implemented to tokenize the code
+- Interpreter can evaluate expressions

 Example: